 For more information about this delicious brewery, check out our full article on Troegs Independent Brewing.

-The Millworks started as a restaurant and artist studios, and opened in the old Stokes Millwork building in 2015.
+The Millworks started as a restaurant and artist studios and opened in the old Stokes Millwork building in 2015.
 One of two breweries located in midtown Harrisburg, Millworks features a rooftop beer garden which is open seasonally.
+It is located adjacent to Broad Street Market and Midtown Scholar Bookstore.

 More information on Millworks can be found on their website.